 Tai Chi Chuan (also written t’ai chi ch’uan or taijiquan, pronounced “tie-gee-chwan”, often shortened to tai chi or taiji) improves your ability to handle stress physically and mentally, to resolve conflict, and to more harmoniously interact with others.

-The Yang style short form developed by Cheng Man-ching comprises 37 postures executed in a slow, relaxed, and fluid manner.
+Tai Chi KC teaches the short form of Yang Style T’ai Chi Ch’uan developed by Cheng Man-ching.
+The Yang style short form is comprised of 37 postures executed in a slow, relaxed, and fluid manner.
 This form can be practiced anywhere with no special equipment or clothing in just 8-10 minutes a day.
 It’s aesthetically pleasing, while enjoyable to practice.
 Advanced students expand their understanding of Tai Chi through studies including sensing hands (tui shou) and weapons forms.

 If you are looking for a safe but challenging style of exercise, Tai Chi is an excellent choice.
 Practitioners continually work on improving the art and enjoying the beneficial effects.
 Practicing Tai Chi can be a lifetime journey.